fytage/fytage/README.md

 ## Hi there 👋

+I'm a very lazy developer (Most of the times) Sometimes I think of random stuff to do and I make it a reality Currently a Developer for https://czech-survival.cz

 <!--
 **fytage/fytage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.